-You may need to take several types of medicines for fibromyalgia, including pain relievers and antidepressants.
+You may need to take several medicines for fibromyalgia, including pain relievers and antidepressants.

-Regular pain killers available over the counter at a pharmacy, such as paracetamol, can from time to time help relieve pain accompanying fibromyalgia.
+Regular painkillers available over the counter at a pharmacy, such as paracetamol, can sometimes help relieve pain accompanying fibromyalgia.

 But these aren’t for everyone, so be sure to read the manufacturer’s instructions that come with the medicine before using them.

-But these pain relievers can be addictive and their effect tends to wane over time.
+However, these pain relievers can be addictive, and their effect tends to wane over time.

 Other side effects include diarrhea and extreme fatigue (fatigue).